I heard of the social media manager title years ago, but never considered I would or could be one.

 So I begin wondering, what’s a social media manager and is it different from what I’m doing now?

-Wondering what a social media manager is?
-Want to be one?
-Here’s what’s in the social media manager’s toolkit.
+Here’s what’s in the modern-day social media manager’s toolkit

 - Fluent in social—all social (paying attention to social trends, dos and don’ts, what’s hot and what’s not)